nksaraf/nksaraf/README.md

 ### Hi there 👋

 I am Nikhil.
-I am the founder and CTO at Qwerty (@qwertynotes).
+I am the founder and CTO at Qwerty ([qwerty.college](https://qwerty.college)).
 I am a devtools maniac and continuously try to upgrade the developer experience for my teams.
 The range of tools I have messed around with in the last few years include:

 * Web-based IDEs for React, backends, etc to make development accessible to non-technical people on my teams
 * Infrastructure-as-code tools to making backends easy to manage for front-end devs